-South Crofty Mine Long Sections: The information on this page has been written by my friend Dr Nick LeBoutillier and reproduced here with his permission.
+South Crofty Mine Long Sections: The information on this page was written by my late friend Dr Nick LeBoutillier and reproduced here with his permission.

-The sections, and their accompanying data, were essential for planning the supply of tin to the processing mill, with blocks of different grade being ‘blended’ to give a consistent feed, of around 1.5% Sn, to the mill.
-Various blocks, within a 3 month cycle, would be earmarked for extraction and it was of prime importance that the grade and tonnage assigned to each block was as accurate as possible to ensure a steady supply of ore, at the right grade (too rich, or too poor, and the mill would become inefficient and valuable tin concentrate could be lost – contaminants such as Wolfram and Arsenopyrite also had to be carefully monitored).
+The sections, along with their accompanying data, were essential for planning the supply of tin to the processing mill, with blocks of different grade being ‘blended’ to give a consistent feed of around 1.5% Sn.
+Various blocks, within a 3 month cycle, would be earmarked for extraction.
+However, it was of prime importance that the grade and tonnage assigned to each block was as accurate as possible.
+This would also ensure a steady supply of ore, at the correct grade.
+So, too rich, or too poor, and the mill would become inefficient and valuable tin concentrate maybe lost.
+Also contaminants such as Wolfram and Arsenopyrite had to be carefully monitored.

 South Crofty Mine Long Sections

 The following lode sections appeared in the closure reserve of South Crofty Mine.
 Produced by Mark Owen (Chief Geologist) and Nick Le Boutillier (Senior Geologist) on March 6th 1998, the official date of closure of the mine.
 This document catalogued the in-situ resources still existing in the mine on that date, which consisted of:

 93,800 tonnes at 1.66% Sn Measured.

 Giving at total identified resource of 2,903,600 tonnes at 1.48% Sn, though only a little over 730,000 tonnes could be demonstrated with any high degree of confidence.
 It should be borne in mind that this is a geological resource and simply reflects what is in the ground without any economics being applied to it,so can it be extracted at a profit?.